ScratchAddons/website-v2/content/docs/faq.md

 - **Spread the word**

-  You can tell anyone about Scratch Addons, like your friends, your relatives, your family members, or even your teacher, if you want.
+You can tell anyone about Scratch Addons, including your friends, relatives, and teachers.
 We're just asking you [not to do this on the Scratch website](#can-i-tell-people-about-scratch-addons-on-scratch).

 ### How can I create my own addon?